azagniotov/stubby4j/README.md

 ### Making requests over TLS

-Although as part of continuous improvement of Java security, the industry is moving towards disabling `TLS 1.0` (introduced in 1999) and `TLS 1.1` (introduced in 2006), `stubby4j` accepts requests made over all available versions of `TLS` protocol. `stubby4j` supports the following legacy `TLSv1.0` and `TLSv1.1`, as well as the current `TLSv1.2` and `TLSv1.3` versions.
+Although as part of continuous improvement of Java security, the industry is moving towards disabling `TLS 1.0` (introduced in 1999) and `TLS 1.1` (introduced in 2006), `stubby4j` can accept requests over all available versions of the `TLS` protocol.
+The legacy `TLSv1.0` and `TLSv1.1`, as well as the current `TLSv1.2` and `TLSv1.3` protocol versions are supported.

-The `TLS` in `stubby4j` is enabled by default using an internal self-signed certificate in `PKCS12` format.
-Do note that as per [Command-line switches](#command-line-switches) it is possible to completely disable `TLS` in `stubby4j` or to provide your own keystore file generated from a certificate which is signed by a certificate authority when configuring `stubby4j` hostname.
-The keystore should be with `.PKCS12` or `.JKS` file extensions.
+The TLS in `stubby4j` is enabled by default using an internal self-signed (`stubby4j` is behaving as its own certificate authority, a "CA" hereafter) certificate in `PKCS12` format.
+During TLS configuration, a custom implementation of `X509TrustManager`__*__ that trusts _any_ certificate set in the default `SSLContext` instance (the object that is responsible for setting up SSL connections).
+This is purely for testing purposes, and thus it is very insecure and should not be used in production environment.

-Internally, `stubby4j` uses a _trust all_ implementation of `X509TrustManager` (an `X.509` certificate contains an
+Thus, when a request over TLS is made, during SSL handshake phase, the `stubby4j` server skips verification of authentication credentials presented by the remote party.

-identity which can be a hostname/organization/individual, and a public key) that trusts _any_ certificate.
-This trust manager set in the default `SSLContext` (the object that is responsible for setting up SSL connections).
+Do note, it is possible (if needed) to completely disable TLS support in `stubby4j`.
+Also, `stubby4j` allows you to supply your own keystore (e.g.: generated from your own certificate signed by a certificate authority) when configuring `stubby4j` command-line arguments.
+In other words, this allows you to load top-level certificates from a root certificate authority.
+When providing a keystore file to `stubby4j`, the keystore should be have `.PKCS12` or `.JKS` file extension.
+See [command-line switches](#command-line-switches) for more information.

-Thus, when a request over `TLS` is made, during SSL handshake phase, the `stubby4j` server skips verification of authentication credentials presented by the remote party.
+__*__X.509 certificate contains an identity (which can be a hostname, organization or individual) and a public key

 [Back to top](#table-of-contents)

 ### Request proxying